I'm Diego Sierra, a product builder

 and behavior scientist.

 I aim to close disparities in access to opportunities.
-I am a Senior Product Leader at Nubank.
+I am a Director of Product Management at Nubank.
 Previously I was a Research Scientist at Stanford University, and a product manager at both large and emerging tech companies.

 In my work, research and practice, I design technologies to help people learn better or access better opportunities through technology, mostly leveraging human-centered design and cognitive science.
 My research has been funded by Innovations for Poverty Action (IPA), Stanford Center on Longevity and the MIT Jameel Abdul Latiff World Education Lab.